Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Pincher's Pro Tip

-If you drive fewer than 800–1,000 miles per month, a pay-per-mile or daily micro insurance plan could save you up to 40% compared to a traditional monthly premium.
+If you drive fewer than 800–1,000 miles per month, a pay-per-mile or micro insurance plan could save you up to 40% compared to a traditional monthly premium.
 Track your mileage for 30 days before switching to calculate your potential savings.

 Trusted by Thousands